corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 # Writing flows

-This article explains our approach to modelling business processes and the lower level network protocols that implement them.
+This article explains our approach to modeling business processes and the lower level network protocols that implement them.
 It explains how the platform’s flow framework is used, and takes you through the code for a simple 2-party asset trading flow which is included in the source.